bashbaugh/flask-mysite/README.md

 # my website

 The python flask backend for my website.

-This is no longer in development.
+I am no longer working on this.
-See my new website at scitronboy.github.io
+See my new website at [scitronboy.github.io](scitronboy.github.io)